jhite1234/photo-tracker/README.md

 ),
 ```

-Bottom control areas dynamically adjust background colors based on the current theme in `preview_screen.dart`.
+Editing controls in the preview screen dynamically adjust based on the current theme and now use a consistent white styling for text elements and selection highlights.

+Changelog
+Release v0.2.4
+Preview Screen Enhancements:
+Automatic return to the camera screen after saving an image.
+Separated capture area from editing controls so the keyboard does not crop the saved image.
+Only the underlying image is pannable/zoomable (for cropping), while overlays remain fixed.
+Description field now styled with white text, white cursor, and white selection handles with a transparent light blue highlight.
+Camera Screen Enhancements:
+Added hardware volume-down capture on Android using a custom platform channel.
+Gallery Screen Enhancements:
+Restored group selection functionality by date (Today, Yesterday, etc.) with checkboxes to select/deselect entire groups.
+Added spacing between images in the grid view.
+General Improvements:
+Updated styling for consistency across light and dark themes.
+Various bug fixes and code improvements.
-## Contributing
+Contributing
-Contributions are encouraged!
-Open issues or submit pull requests for bug fixes, improvements, or feature additions.
+Contributions are welcome!
+Open an issue or submit a pull request for bug fixes, improvements, or new feature suggestions.

-## License
+License
-Licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.